tkudryn/cs450-final/mariadb/README.md

 append new values to the database.

 ## Files
-new-data, New data to add to the database us-states, The complete data set us-states-old, an older version of the data set for a back up us-states-headers, A version of the data set that retains the headers
+new-data.csv, New data to add to the database <br>
+us-states.csv, The complete data set <br>
+us-states-old.csv, an older version of the data set for a back up <br>
+us-states-headers.csv, A version of the data set that retains the headers <br>
+cs450.sql, an sqldump of the database.
+Functions as submittable code and as a backup of the database <br>
+update-data.sh, a bash script used to download new versions of the csv file and parse the new data from the old data.